 There must be a refusal by a defendant who has power to ‘deliver up’ ( i.e. return) the chattel, at the time of demand.
 The unauthorised sale and delivery of goods or chattels belonging to another individual constitutes conversion, in which case the plaintiff may be able to sue both the buyer and the seller.

 4. Consequential damage

-Defences for Conversion
+Defences for conversion

 There can be no conversion if the inference occurs in circumstances where consent could not be obtained, but where the interference was necessary.
 This defence will require consideration of the relevant facts of the case to determine whether the interference was in fact necessary, and the difficulty or impossibility in obtaining consent.

-Remedies for Conversion
+Remedies for conversion

-Damages for tortious causes of action such as conversion will generally be compensatory damages (i.e. damages taht aim to put the plaintiff in the same position they would have been in, but for the conduct of the defendant).
+Damages for tortious causes of action such as conversion will generally be compensatory damages (i.e. damages that aim to put the plaintiff in the same position they would have been in, but for the conduct of the defendant).
 Remedies for conversion may include:

 The primary remedy for conversion is damages.
-The Courts will usually measure the full value of the chattel with the consequential losses.
+The courts will usually measure the full value of the chattel with the consequential losses.

 The remedy of specific restitution may be awarded where damages are inadequate.